berewt/berewt.github.io/posts/2016-08-02-union-type-in-idris-part-4.md

 # Part 4 is over

+In the [next part](http://nicolas.biri.name/posts/2016-08-14-union-type-in-idris-part-5.html), we'll discuss union type testing.
-That's all for this serie, the code is [on github](https://github.com/berewt/UnionType).
+And, by the way, the code is [on github](https://github.com/berewt/UnionType).